 When people ask me what I do, I say ‘Death and Sex’.
 They look at me inquisitively and I explain.
-For part of the week I am raising awareness of death, dying and bereavement and supporting people to put end of life care plans in place and the other part of the week I am working with young people supporting them around relationships and sexual health.
+For part of the week I am raising awareness of death, dying and grief and the other part of the week I am working with young people supporting them around relationships and sexual health.
 But isn’t that a strange combination?
 Not at all.

 The initial focus of my business was on sexual & reproductive health.
-However, in 2011, my work began to include end of life care and end of life care planning and so my passion for talking openly about death, dying and bereavement began.
+However, in 2011, my work began to include end of life care and end of life care planning and so my passion for talking openly about death, dying and grief began.

 Alongside my business I also work part-time as a Contraceptive and Sexual Health Nurse at a young people’s sexual health clinic.
 I love supporting the young people that access the service but this experience also ensures that my feet are kept firmly on the ground so that my relationships and sexual health work always relates directly to young people’s experiences and to current practice.
-If you are interested in qualifications, my most relevant are:

 For more information about my experience do take a look at my profile on LinkedIn.